 Of course, responsibility requires real commitment.
 Without reliability, adult responsibility loses much of its powerful influence to comfort and to command respect.

-Whether it pertains to parenting, marriage, friendship, or teaching, commitment means that from the very beginning you freely entered into a relationship knowing full well—nay, expecting—there would be tribulations, trials, and temptations that would at times lure you to stray from your obligation to this bond.
+Whether it pertains to parenting, marriage, friendship, or teaching, commitment means that from the very beginning you freely entered into a relationship knowing full well—nay, expecting—there would be tribulations, trials, and temptations that would at times lure you away from your obligation to this bond.

 As far as parenting, you entered this commitment with your eyes wide open because you were well aware of the hardships and hankerings that would inevitably come along.
 You even knew that these seductive temptations to just give up or give in can cause even the strongest of parents to question or falter.